 Workflows look different depending on the size of your team and the tasks they have to complete.
 While a simple checklist can be part of your daily workflow, choosing a custom-built tool to manage complex workflows will help you work more efficiently, more collaboratively, and take more of the manual tasks off your plate.

-There are dozens of posts out there with tools to bring more accountability and oversight to your workflow management.
-But here, we’ve done the research and found the four workflow management tools that we think are worth serious consideration.
+There are dozens of posts out there suggesting the best workflow solution to bring more accountability and oversight to your workflow management.
+But here, we’ve done the research and found four robust workflow management tools that we think are worth serious consideration.
+As 2024 draws to a close, let’s explore the right workflow solution for you.

 First up is our own work management platform, Wrike.
 But we’ll also consider:

-So first, let’s look at a prime example of a workflow that powers a creative team.
+So first, let’s look at a prime example of project workflow software that powers a creative team.

 Seamless workflow management for collaborative teams

 Suppose you’re the manager of an internal creative team with a high volume of new content orders.
-The workflow needs to:
+The most effective workflow should help you do the following:

 You could do this with a series of checklists and shared documents that track your tasks as they move through different stages of production and approval.
 For example, new tasks could be color-coded for writers, who would produce the work, update the tracking document, and email the finished files to their managers to be rubber-stamped.